U.S. Citizenship Processing Times

-On average, it takes anywhere from 18 months to 24 months to complete the naturalization process and become a U.S. citizen.
-The naturalization process has 5 general steps; beginning with filing Form N-400 and ending with taking the Oath of Allegiance.
-This article breaks down how long each part of the process takes, explains some things that may cause delays, and also how to avoid them.
+On average, it takes 18 months to 24 months to complete the naturalization process and become a U.S. citizen.
+The naturalization process has five general steps.
+It begins with filing Form N-400 and ends with taking the Oath of Allegiance.
+This article explains how long each part of the process takes and what can cause delays, as well as how to avoid them.
 It also explains how to check your citizenship application status.

 Step 1: Filing Form N-400 (14+ months)